 - Ensure technical suppliers for the conference are using modern technology that is energy efficient and design systems that reduce excess equipment

 Printed material and information communication

-- Ensure the reduction of produced printed material at every stage of the Conference by using technology;
+- Ensure the reduction of produced printed material at every stage of the conference by using digital technology

-- To reduce printed material send out a disc after an event with relevant information, presentation, papers and website links to all attendees;
+- To reduce printed material send out a USB or link after an event with relevant information, presentation, papers and website links to all attendees

-- Ensure the conference promotional materials all include a green message reminding people to think before printing;
+- Ensure the conference promotional materials include a green message reminding people to think before printing

 Caterer selection and menu choices

-- Ask to see the caterers’ green policy, this includes a Hotel situation where catering is handled internally;
+- Ask to see the caterers’ green policy, this includes a venue situation where catering is handled internally

-- Ensure the Conference uses water glasses and jugs, and does not use bottled;
+- Ensure the conference uses water glasses and jugs, and does not use bottled water

 - Ensure the caterer addresses the following areas with each menu and their business as a whole: